course-details-portlet

 General competence:

-• Participate in and lead interdisciplinary design teams with focus on low embedded emissions of high-quality buildings
+• Participate in and lead interdisciplinary design teams with focus on low embedded emissions and circularity of high-quality buildings

 Learning methods and activities